earaujoassis/watchman/README.md

 ## Backdoor

-> A simple webhook to GitHub's API to make a git pull in the endpoint (webhook payload-er) once a repository receives a push event – TL;DR it does a git pull in a server everytime a repository receives a push
+> A simple webhook to GitHub's API to make deployments every time a release is created

 ### Setup and running